commondataio/dateno-public/docs/help.md

 ### How big is the Dateno index?

-As of March 2024, the Dateno index contains 10 million records from 4.9k data catalogs.
+As of October 2024, the Dateno index contains 19 million records from 5.1k data catalogs.

 ### What makes Dateno different from other search engines?

-Dateno focuses on speed, advanced filtering options, API access (coming soon), a large index size, and data archiving capabilities.
+Dateno focuses on speed, advanced filtering options, [API access](https://api.dateno.io), a large index size, and data archiving capabilities.
+[Register here](https://my.dateno.io) to get you personal API key.

 ## Features